zephyrproject-rtos/zephyr/boards/atmosic/atm33evk/doc/index.rst

 Using -w [flavor] and -l [flavor] Options
 -----------------------------------------

+See modules/hal_atmosic/ATM33xx-5/drivers/ble/README.rst for an explanation of different BLE controller options.
 The ``-w`` option selects the use of the fixed BLE controller stack image.
 The flavor parameter can be ``LL`` or ``PD50LL``.
 The ``-l`` option selects for the statically linked BLE controller library.
 The flavor can be PD50.
 The ``-l`` flag is mutually exclusive with the ``-w`` option.
 When using the ``-l`` option the build will recover memory resources reserved for the fixed image BLE controller and provide them to the NSPE image.
 The ``-w`` option should not be used to flash the ATMWSTK when the application has already been built and installed using the ``-l`` option.
 Flashing the fixed BLE controller on top of an existing install that uses the static library may corrupt the installed image.

 Using the Support Script on Windows
 -----------------------------------